malramsay64/phd-thesis/04_Machine_Learning/results.md

 when considered at a single point in time.
-When considering the range of conditions over which these configurations are comprised,
----which is greater than any theory of melting can describe--- this result is incredibly impressive.
+When considering the range of conditions over which these configurations are comprised, greater than any theory of melting can describe, this result is incredibly impressive.